alliander-opensource/decentralized-auth/my-home/backend/README.md

 and place it in `config.deviceSeed`.

 ## Tests

 Run IOTA integration tests with `npm run iota-test`.
+It will start the `raspberry-pi-client` in the test.

 Run end-to-end tests with `npm run test`.

-NOTE: currently the test uses an extra device-client (duplicated code) to avoid the babel polyfill error when running tests from multiple packages

 ## IRMA